opsmill/schema-library/extensions/interface_breakout/README.md

-## Interface Breakdown
+## Interface Breakout

-This schema extension introduces relationships to support breakout interfaces, enabling you to document the breakdown of a physical interface into smaller physical interfaces.
+This schema extension introduces relationships to support breakout interfaces, enabling you to document the breakout of a physical interface into smaller physical interfaces.

 - **Dependencies:** `base`
 - **Version:** 1.0